sygmaprotocol/sygma-docs/docs/03-sygma-sdk/03-Advanced/01-local-setup.md

 #### 4) Run the EVM-to-Substrate token transfer example

 1. `cd` into the `evm-to-substrate-fungible-transfer` example inside the `/sygma-sdk/examples` folder
-2. Update RPC Urls and transfer parameters in the example with local configuration
+2. Update RPC URLs and transfer parameters in the example with local configuration

 3. run: